wavefrontHQ/docs/pages/doc/integrations.md

 1. Click **Integrations** on the taskbar.
 1. In the **Sample Data Dashboards** section, click the **Explore** button for a sample integration dashboard.

-    You are redirected to a sandbox data tenant cluster that contains the sample integrations data and dashboards.
+    You are redirected to a sandbox data tenant cluster in another browser tab.
+The sandbox data tenant cluster contains the sample integrations data and dashboards.

-1. To close the section, click **Close the section** and confirm.
+1. To close the **Sample Data Dashboards** section, click **Close the section** and confirm.
 1. To bring back the demo dashboards section, click **Show Demo Dashboards** on the left.

 ## Installing and Uninstalling Integration Dashboards